-The oral health guideline for iron is based on dietary intake data collected as part of EPA's Second National Health and Nutrition Examination Survey, in which no adverse health effects were associated with average iron intakes of 0.15-0.27 mg/kg/day.
+The oral health guideline for iron is based on dietary intake data collected as part of USEPA's Second National Health and Nutrition Examination Survey, in which no adverse health effects were associated with average iron intakes of 0.15-0.27 mg/kg/day.
 These levels were determined to be sufficient for protection against iron deficiency, but also low enough to not cause harmful health effects.
 Daily exposure to the highest average concentration (32,750 mg/kg) of iron in surface soil at Site 2G (location with both maximum concentration and highest average concentration) would result in exposure doses of 0.702 mg/kg/day for adults and 0.655 mg/kg/day for children.
 These estimated doses slightly exceed the NOAELs of 0.15-0.27 mg/kg/day.
 However, estimated doses that slightly exceed the NOAELs do not suggest that an adverse health effect will occur because NOAELs indicate a level at which no adverse health effects were observed.

 ATSDR estimated a daily consumption from exposure to the average concentration of iron in surface soil using a modification of the dose equation (Dose = Concentration [32,750 mg/kg] x Ingestion Rate [0.0001 kg/day for adults; 0.0002 kg/day for children]).
 Exposure to this concentration would increase an adult's and a child's daily consumption of iron by about 3.3 and 6.6 mg/day, respectively.
 The median daily intake of dietary iron is about 11-13 mg/day for children 1- to 8-years-old, 13-20 mg/day for adolescents 9- to 18-years-old, 16-18 mg/day for men, and 12 mg/day for women (NAS 2001).
-According to the FDA, doses greater than 200 mg per event could poison or kill a child (FDA 1997).
-Therefore, the daily increases in consumption (from incidentally ingesting surface soil at Site 2G) are not likely to cause a child's or an adult's daily dose to exceed levels known to induce poisoning (e.g., greater than 200 mg/event).
+According to the FDA, the Recommended Daily allowance (RDA) is 10-18 mg/day, although doses greater than 200 mg per event could poison or kill a child (FDA 1997).
+Therefore, the daily increases in consumption (from incidentally ingesting surface soil at Site 2G) are closer to RDA levels rather than levels known to induce poisoning (e.g., greater than 200 mg/event).
 Therefore, ATSDR does not expect that people who come in contact with surface soil at Site 2G (nor other accessible IRP sites as they had lower iron concentrations) would experience harmful health effects.

-Past and current health hazards are not expected at potentially accessible IRP sites based on the concentrations detected and estimated exposure doses.
-Though the estimated blood lead level exceeds CDC's level of concern based on the average lead concentration in Site 30 surface soil, the estimated doses are below the lowest levels shown to cause no adverse health effects from oral intake of lead.
-Further, residents and base personnel are not expected to be at Site 30 for long enough periods of time or often enough to receive exposures likely to produce these elevated BLLs or cause adverse health effects.
-Also, according to the most recent evaluation of BLLs for residents, BLLs exceeding the CDC's level of concern (10 $\mu g/dL$ ) have not been observed.
+Past and current health hazards are not expected at potentially accessible IRP sites based on the concentrations detected and estimated exposures.
+Further, residents and base personnel are not expected to be at Site 30 for long enough periods of time or often enough to receive exposures likely to produce elevated BLLs or cause adverse health effects.
+Also, according to the most recent evaluation of BLLs for residents, BLLs exceeding the CDC's level of concern (10 μg/dL) have not been observed.